yfzzzyyls/ORB_SLAM3_VIO/README_ARIA.md

-# Aria Everyday Activities Dataset for ORB-SLAM3
+# Aria Digital Twin (ADT) Dataset for ORB-SLAM3

-This guide explains how to process and run Aria Everyday Activities (AEA) dataset with ORB-SLAM3.
+This guide explains how to process and run Aria Digital Twin (ADT) dataset with ORB-SLAM3.

 ## Successfully Running ORB-SLAM3 on Aria Data (2025-07-01)